kamikariat/themissingsemester/Networking.md

 # Tools
 Wireshark: Graphical user interface for analyzing tcpdump packets

+Network Switches: Connects users, applications, and equipment across a network so that they can communicate with one another and share resources.
+Provides additional security, isoluation, and defense against ARP spoofing.

 # Concepts
 5 main layers (High to low)
 1. HTTP (Application)